ScratMan/HASmartThermostat/README.md

 * **noiseband** (Optional): set noiseband for autotune (float): Determines by how much the input value must overshoot/undershoot the set point before the state changes (default : 0.5).
-* **lookback** (Optional): duration of the signal analysis for the autotune, need to have 5 cycles (temperature crossing the set point) included in the analysis period, can be float in seconds, or time hh:mm:ss (default 2 hours).
+* **lookback** (Optional): length of the autotune buffer for the signal analysis to detect peaks, can be float in seconds, or time hh:mm:ss (default 2 hours).

 ### Credits